DamienAmbrose-Official/DamienAmbrose-Official/README.md

 🚨Psst!
 Wanna get notified on my newest projects?
 Well, you're in luck!
 This April, I'm opening a newsletter, where I post code snippets, behind the scenes and even sneak peaks into upcoming projects, so stay tuned!

   <b>UPDATE:</b> Along with the newsletter, get ready for a blog!
 That's right, this holiday season, I'll be making a blog on my development journey!
-Whether you're a seasoned hacker or a novice coder, you're sure to find something to make your development journey better!
+Whether you're a seasoned hacker or a novice programmer, you're sure to find something to make your development journey more fun!
  </blockquote>